Faeshal/Faeshal.github.io/source/_posts/integration-testing-comparison-mocha-chai-vs-jest-supertest copy.md

 ## Conclusion 🔅

-Personally i love using Mocha-Chai, just because i already used it many times for daily project.
-Doesn't means Jest is bad, Jest is pretty good too, really cool especially if you play with React.js ecosystem.
-All depends on your needs, the point is dont forget to write unit test, peace out ✌️
+Personally i love using Mocha if the project using Javascript and love to use Jest if the project based on Typescript.
+Always pick the right tool on the right time.
+The important point is dont forget to write integration test, peace out ✌️